vathyfogarassy/WNNSA/README.md

 # WNNSA

+The WNNSA method is published in the following article:

+Szekér S, Vathy-Fogarassy Á. Optimized Weighted Nearest Neighbours Matching Algorithm for Control Group Selection.
+Algorithms.
+2021; 14(12):356. https://doi.org/10.3390/a14120356

+In case of using the datasets or applying the WNNSA method, please cite the article above.

 # Structure of the folder
 - **Datasets**: This folder contains the datasets for two different scenarios for control group selection.
 In each scenario 100 datasets are available.